NonNon-Works/nonnon-sheet-docs/EN/create-custom-cell.md

 {% endcolumn %}

 {% column %}
-Finally, implement DateCell using each callback method to complete the process.
+Finally, implement `DateCell` using each callback to complete the process.
+The cell swaps between display mode (labels) and edit mode (integer fields).
 {% endcolumn %}
 {% endcolumns %}